Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models: Introduction

 \section{Introduction}

 Space plasma missions generate vast quantities of data requiring systematic analysis to understand magnetospheric dynamics and space weather phenomena.
 Accurate identification of distinct plasma environments including the magnetosphere, magnetosheath, solar wind, plasma sheet, and lobe regions represents a fundamental prerequisite for scientific analysis.
 Solar wind is a continuous stream of charged particles flowing outward from the Sun at speeds of 300-800 km/s.
 It carries the interplanetary magnetic field and provides the energy that drives magnetospheric dynamics when it interacts with planetary magnetic fields.
 Magnetosheath is the turbulent region between the bow shock and magnetopause where the solar wind has been slowed, heated, and compressed after passing through the bow shock.
 The plasma here is denser and hotter than the original solar wind but still flows around the magnetosphere.
 Inner magnetosphere is the region close to Earth extending from the upper atmosphere to about 6-10 Earth radii, dominated by Earth's dipolar magnetic field.
 Plasma Sheet is a thin, current carrying layer of hot plasma located in the center of the magnetotail, typically extending from about 10 to 100+ Earth radii downstream.
 It's a key site for magnetic reconnection and particle acceleration during substorms.
 Lobe is the region above and below the plasma sheet in the magnetotail, characterized by low temperature and magnetic field lines that are stretched tailward.
-While experienced researchers can visually distinguish these regions through inspection of plasma parameters and particle energy spectrogram data, no standardized automated methodology exists for systematic region classification across large datasets.
+Experienced researchers can visually distinguish these regions through inspection of plasma parameters and particle energy spectrogram data but the task can be labor intensive for large datasets and statistical studies.